Contents

 Case No.: 20-1145 (and consolidated cases)

 On April 30, 2020, NHTSA and EPA issued The Safer Affordable Fuel-Efficient (SAFE) Vehicles Rule for Model Years 2021–2026 Passenger Cars and Light Trucks (“SAFE Part Two Rule”).
-In this Rule, NHTSA weakened existing federal fuel economy standards (fuel economy is the number of miles a car can travel on one gallon of gasoline) and EPA weakened the federal carbon dioxide emissions standards for vehicle tailpipes.
-The Agencies’ weakening of the federal standards will result in significant increases of climate and air pollution that harm the environment and human health, including the residents and ecosystem of the Bay watershed.
+In the Part Two Rule, NHTSA weakened existing federal fuel economy standards (fuel economy is the number of miles a car can travel on one gallon of gasoline) and EPA weakened the federal carbon dioxide emissions standards for vehicle tailpipes.
+The Agencies’ weakening of the federal standards would have resulted in significant increases of climate and air pollution that harm the environment and human health, including the residents and ecosystem of the Bay watershed.

-As a result, on May 27th, CBF joined a coalition of public interest groups to challenge the Rule in the D.C.
+As a result, in May of 2020 CBF joined a coalition of public interest groups to challenge the Part Two Rule in the D.C.
 Circuit by filing petitions for review of both NHTSA’s and EPA’s actions.
-Our petitions have been consolidated with other appeals filed by industry groups, state air quality management agencies, and a coalition of states (including the Bay jurisdictions of Maryland, Pennsylvania, Virginia, New York, Delaware, and the District of Columbia).
+The petitions were consolidated with other appeals filed by industry groups, state air quality management agencies, and a coalition of states (including the Bay jurisdictions of Maryland, Pennsylvania, Virginia, New York, Delaware, and the District of Columbia).
 Petitioners, including the public interest groups, filed opening briefs on January 14, 2021.
-Prior to briefing being completed, and due to President Joe Biden’s Executive Order 13990 which required EPA and NHTSA to potentially propose new rules revising the SAFE Part Two standards, the consolidated cases have been held in abeyance as the Agencies review the Rule.
-CBF joined coalition comments on both Agencies’ proposals to reconsider and revise SAFE Part Two and on December 30, 2021, EPA finalized a rule strengthening the greenhouse gas emissions standards for light-duty vehicles, acknowledging that the SAFE Part Two rule weakened the prior standards.
-In April 2022, NHTSA concluded its review of SAFE Part II and issued a final rule strengthening fuel economy standards.
-These cases remain in abeyance.
+Prior to briefing being completed, and due to President Joe Biden’s Executive Order 13990 which required EPA and NHTSA to review and consider revising SAFE Part Two, the consolidated cases were held in abeyance.
+CBF joined coalition comments on both EPA’s and NHTSA’s proposals to reconsider and revise SAFE Part Two.

 CBF